SWIVELWHEEL FAQ's

 What type of suspension does the Swivelwheel system have?

-The Swivel Wheel system incorporates a 360 degree rotating Torsion axle suspension system.
+The Swivel Wheel system incorporates a 360 degree Torsion axle suspension system.
 This gives the smoothest ride available.
-Unlike a spring suspension system that needs a shock obsorber to counteract the rebound associated with the spring, the torsion has no rebound effect.
+Unlike a spring suspension system that needs a shock absorber to counteract the rebound associated with the spring, the torsion has no rebound effect.

 What is the Swivelwheel system frame made out of?